Albuquerque International Sunport: Terminal

 The Albuquerque International Sunport has one terminal with 25 gates in four concourses, including a concourse for commuter airline gates.
 The terminal was originally built in 1965, but expanded in 1989; this expansion has present-day concourses A and B. Concourse A has 13 gates: A1 – A12, A14.
-Concourse B has 9 gates: B1, B3-B10 (Gate B2 was removed during the security hall expansion in 2005).
+Concourse B has 9 gates: B1, B3-B10 (Gate B2 was removed during a security hall expansion in 2005).
 Concourse E has 2 gates: E1 & E2.
 Concourse C, originally known as the west wing, consisted of four gates (11, 12, 14, & 15).
 Gate 11 was closed when the terminal was expanded in 1989 and the remaining three gates were renumbered to C1, C2, & C3.
-TWA continued to use these gates for a few more years until gates C2 and C3 showed signs of structural failure and later had to be demolished.
-TWA moved to concourse B and the lobby area of gate C1 (the gate built in 1973) has mostly been converted to office space.
-The lower level of gate C1 houses U. S. Customs and is still used for occasional international arriving flights.
+TWA continued to use these gates for a few more years until C2 and C3 showed signs of structural failure and later had to be demolished.
+TWA then moved to concourse B and the lobby area of gate C1 (built in 1973) is used for regional flights and is located pre-security.
 Concourse D was a ground-level commuter aircraft concourse that was used by Great Plains Airlines.
-It was closed in 2004 after Great Plains Airlines liquidated due to insolvency.
-The concourse is now a weight and fitness facility for city airport employees.
-Concourse E was renamed to Concourse C in 2019 and is used by commuter airlines Advanced Air and Boutique Air.
-The original Concourse C was then renamed as the International Arrivals gate.
+It was closed in 2004 when Great Plains Airlines liquidated due to insolvency.
+The former concourse is now a weight and fitness facility for airport employees.

+Concourse E was renamed to Concourse C in 2019 and is used by commuter airlines Advanced Air and Contour Airlines.